-- Letters of reference a minimum of three required from individuals who can address the applicant's potential for research and graduate studies play an important role in the admission process.
+- Letters of reference: a minimum of three (3) required letters of recommendation are required from individuals who can address the applicant's potential for research and graduate studies play an important role in the admission process.
 Request recommendations from persons who have a thorough knowledge of your background and qualifications.

 - Complete all essay questions on the application.
 Remember, if you need time to organize your answers, you can log out of the application and proceed at a later date.

-- Do NOT provide a Personal Statement.
-Essay responses should be specific to the questions being asked and should be limited to 2000 characters or 150 words.
+- Do NOT provide a generic Personal Statement.
+Respond to the specific questions being asked in the application.
+Limit responses to 4,000 characters (roughly one single-spaced page).